heroku/terraform-provider-heroku/website/docs/r/app.html.markdown

   only internally in a private space.
 This option is only available for apps that also specify `space`.
-* `organization` - (Optional) A block that can be specified once to define organization settings for this app.
+* `organization` - (Optional) A block that can be specified once to define Heroku Team settings for this app.
 The fields for this block are documented below.
 * `acm` - (Optional) The flag representing Automated Certificate Management for the app.

 The `organization` block supports:

-* `name` (string) - The name of the organization.
+* `name` (string) - The name of the Heroku Team
 * `locked` (boolean)
 * `personal` (boolean)